UBC-LA-Hackathon/student-dashboard/README.md

 A big thank you to [Sauder Learning Labs](https://www.sauder.ubc.ca/about-ubc-sauder/learning-services/learning-labs) for providing a space designed to facilitate teams in using critical thinking and analytical decision making to solve real-world problems.

-## Volunteers
-And another big thank you to our volunteers from outside of UBC.
-TODO: Add list of volunteers

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+And another big thank you to our volunteers and contributors.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->